-BUSD recognizes the critical importance of identifying increased and improved services for students who are English Learners, low income, and Foster/Homeless.
-When the needs of English Learners, low-income students, and foster/homeless youth are considered first in allocating resources, we are able to accelerate learning for these student groups and increase engagement in their academic career.
-Our District's unduplicated student count is approximately 78.58%, leading to a critical need for District-wide expenditures.
+Banta Charter recognizes the critical importance of identifying increased and improved services for students who are English Learners, low income, and Foster/Homeless.
+When the needs of English Learners, low income students and foster/homeless youth are considered first in allocating resources, we are able to accelerate learning for these student groups and increase engagement in their academic career.
+Our Charter's unduplicated student count is approximately 80%, leading to a critical need for LEA-wide expenditures.

-The following district wide-services have been carried over from the prior LCAP based on effectiveness in serving our students and will continue in Goal 1 and Goal 2
+The following district wide-services have been implemented in Goal 1 and Goal 2

-1.2 Standards aligned instruction and materials - Every pupil has sufficient access to standards aligned instruction and materials.
-All teachers will be supported to fully implement state adopted instruction materials.

-2.1 Response to Intervention (RTI) Program: Supplemental academic intervention in small groups to further support the foundational skills in reading and math

-2.4 Intervention/Assessment Software

-2.9 Professional Development: Improve instruction by providing Professional Development focusing on state standard instructional strategies, assessment items, and technology integration.
+- 1.2 Standards aligned instruction and materials Every pupil has sufficient access to standards aligned instruction and materials.
+All teachers will be supported to fully implement state adopted instruction materials. - 2.1 Response to Intervention (RTI) Program: Supplemental academic intervention in small groups to further support the foundational skills in reading and math - 2.4 Intervention/Assessment Software - 2.9 Professional Development: Improve instruction by providing Professional Development focusing on state standard instructional strategies, assessment items, and technology integration.

 These specific actions in Goal 1 and Goal 2 have been determined to be effective through the analysis of student performance data, which has led to student outcomes and stakeholder feedback regarding the importance of improving student achievement and engagement.
 Far to many students, especially English learners and low-income students, are not reaching grade-level standards according to student assessment data.
 RTI will be focusing on those most at risk: low-income and English Learners.
 Professional development will focus on standard instructional strategies.
-STAR360 Reading assessments show only 25% of all 3rd grade students are at/above on the state CCSS Benchmark.
-Grades 3-8 2019 CAASPP for ELA 18.94% Economically Disadvantaged and 6% English Learners met or exceeded grade level standards.
-Grades 3-8 2019 CAASPP for Math 13.52% Economically Disadvantage and 4% English Learners met or exceeded grade level standards.
+STAR360 Reading assessments show only 25% of all 3rd grade students are at/above on the state CCSS

+Benchmark.
+On Charter local assessments for ELA 18.94% Economically Disadvantaged and 6% English Learners met or exceeded grade level standards.
+On Charter local assessments for for Math 44% Economically Disadvantage and 36% English Learners met or exceeded grade level standards.
-2.2 Access to Technology: Instructional Technology

-2.3 Technical Support: Technical assistance and support to students and families needing assistance with digital literacy in order to support learning.
+- 2.2 Access to Technology: Instructional Technology - 2.3 Technical Support: Technical assistance and support to students and families needing assistance with digital literacy in order to support learning.